SystemsApproach/ops/provision.rst

 (e.g., ``env = "production"``) establish linkage between Terraform (which assigns the label to each cluster it instantiates) and other layers of the management stack (which selectively take different actions based on the associated labels).
+We'll see an example of these labels being used in Section 4.4.

 .. literalinclude:: code/cluster-gcp_val.tfvars